theCodedMike/exercism-rust/pangram/README.md

 Your task is to figure out if a sentence is a pangram.

-A pangram is a sentence using every letter of the alphabet at least once.
+A pangram is a sentence using every letter of the ALPHABET at least once.
 It is case insensitive, so it doesn't matter if a letter is lower-case (e.g. `k`) or upper-case (e.g. `K`).

-For this exercise we only use the basic letters used in the English alphabet: `a` to `z`.
+For this exercise we only use the basic letters used in the English ALPHABET: `a` to `z`.

 ## Source